Will the SEC eliminate the quarterly reporting requirement?

 Contract Snapshot

-The market resolves to "Yes" if the Securities and Exchange Commission (SEC) announces a final rule making quarterly reporting optional for public companies before April 1, 2027; otherwise, it resolves to "No." The market will close early if this event occurs, with projected payouts occurring 30 minutes after closing.
-If the event does not occur, the market will close by March 31, 2027, at 11:59 PM EDT.
+This market resolves to "Yes" if the Securities and Exchange Commission (SEC) announces a final rule making quarterly reporting optional for public companies before January 1, 2027.
+If no such announcement occurs by December 31, 2026, the market resolves to "No" and closes on that date, with payouts projected 30 minutes after closing.
+The market opened on March 17, 2026, and may close early if the event occurs.

 Available Contracts